corb555/Task-Score/README.md

 1. Add an Anger attribute to your agent’s Attribute Manager with min/max of 0,100 and set auto decrement (if you choose).
 Set the initial value to zero for a passive agent and to 100 for an aggresive agent or any value in between.

 # Troubleshooting
+1. In the Behavior Designer Inspector for the Task Score task, enable the magnifying glass on "Sc".
+This will display the value of the task score on the diagram.
 1. All the game objects you want to track must have a tag (weapon, player, healthpack, etc) for the distance calculator.
-1. Use a Reverse Scale (negative weight) if you want a high score for a *close* distance, *weak* health etc.
+1. Use a Reverse Scale (negative weight) if you want a high score for a *close* distance, *weak* health etc.  Almost all items will use negative weights.
+Double check any items with positive weight.
 1. Set range checks for scores.
 For example, attack player should have a minimum ammo above zero.
 With zero ammo it will generate a very low score but that may still be the best score available.
 1. The sum of the score weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.